dineshpinto/ml-droplet-recognition/README.md

 <img src="results/real_data_raw.png" width="327" height="250" alt="raw_image">

-A thresholding algorithm is applied to the raw image and the droplet is labelled:
+A thresholding algorithm is applied to the raw image and the droplet is labelled, the output of the trained network for real data looks like:
 ![processed_droplet](results/real_data_result.jpg)

-This is performed for a large enough set of microscope images, and used to train the neural network.
-The resulting trained model is then used on real data.
+This training is performed for a sufficiently large set of microscope images, and the resulting trained model is then used on real data.

 **Note:** All biological droplet data sourced from [@cfsb618](https://github.com/cfsb618)